MPs call for greater clarity on Singapore's Covid-19 road map

 She asked for more information on how the multi-ministry task force tackling Covid-19 makes decisions and for the specific metrics it weighs when designing policies, so individuals and businesses can understand the criteria and make plans in advance.

-This would secure more buy-in from the public and result in greater voluntary compliance with SMMs, Mr Giam added.
+This would secure more buy-in from the public and result in greater voluntary compliance with safe management measures (SMMs), Mr Giam added.

 Not many countries have come up with an accurate and widely understood risk index, and Singapore has a chance to lead the way, he noted.